pokle/totally/README.md

 Examples
 --------

-1. Create a sample web app.
+1. Create a minimilisty web app that doesn't do much

+			$ mkdir totally-hi
+			$ cd totally-hi
+			$ totally init
+			Initialised new Totally project called totally-hi

+	That just creates a shell file that you can add additional commands to later:

+			$ cat .totally
+			NAME="totally-hi"

+	Since this is meant to be a demo, lets create a simple python web app.

-Create a Dockerfile with:
+	Create a _Dockerfile_ with:

 			FROM tianon/centos:6.5
 			ADD . /app
 			WORKDIR /app
 			EXPOSE 8000
 			CMD python -m SimpleHTTPServer 8000

-And a little helpful index.html file in the same directory
+	And a little helpful _index.html_ file in the same directory:

 			It worked!
 			This image was built from this <a href="Dockerfile">Dockerfile</a>

+	Try running it locally to see what it does if you like:

+			$ python -m SimpleHTTPServer 8000

 2. Now deploy It

-	$ totally deploy my-fancy-app
+		$ totally deploy
-	# Uploading...
-	# Building...
-	# Running my fancy app on X.X.X.X
-	# Ready.
-	# You can connect to it on localhost at:
-	PORT_80=PPPPP

-	$ totally stop my-fancy-app
+		...

+	When ready, your app should be running on your Docker host